VishalChaskar/CypressAutomation/README.md

 This demo cypress project
-do run "npm install" after adding repo to your local folder
+do run "npm install" after adding repo to your local folder.